 Instructor: Dean Foerter

-This integrative module weaves together concepts and content from the preceding modules and the program’s digital transformation themes.
-DeGroote will equip students will be equipped with the strategic knowledge and tools needed to leverage the firm’s dynamic capabilities and partners’ ecosystem to create value.
-Faculty will draw on industry cases to illustrate examples of how businesses have both succeeded and failed in their attempts to leverage digitally-driven innovations, technologies, and insights.
+In this integrative module, you will synthesize concepts and content from previous modules and the program’s digital transformation themes.
+You will be equipped with the strategic knowledge and tools necessary to leverage your firm’s dynamic capabilities and partner ecosystem to create value.
+Faculty use industry cases to illustrate how businesses have both succeeded and failed in leveraging digitally driven innovations, technologies, and insights.

-This course will highlight timely and relevant topics emanating from digital transformation.
-Students will critically analyze innovation trends to help adapt their organization’s strategy and decision-making activities to a continuously changing digital environment.
-Additionally, the team projects will culminate in a Capstone report and presentation.
-Students have an opportunity to apply, in a team context, what they have learned to a real digital transformation issue.
-This unique learning experience will provide tangible value to their organizations.
+This course will highlight timely and relevant topics in digital transformation.
+You will critically analyze innovation trends to adapt your organization’s strategy and decision-making activities to a constantly changing digital environment.
+Additionally, the team projects will culminate in a Capstone report and presentation, allowing you to apply what you have learned to a real digital transformation issue in a team context, providing tangible value to your organization.

 Location: Burlington and Toronto, Ontario